open/close all folders

 - Charles Atlas Superpower: Like Shinobu, she is capable of superhuman strength when is angry.

 - Cherry Blossom Girl: Her name is Sakura and is related to healing due to being a Miko and a nurse.

 - Cool Big Sis: To Lum and Shinobu.

-- Hospital Hottie: One of her Berserk Buttons is to see the boys hurt themselves to have an excuse to go to her for help - she beats them up in punishment.
+- Hospital Hottie: One of her Berserk Buttons is to see the boys hurt themselves to have an excuse to go to her for help; she beats them up as punishment.

 - Meaningful Name: Sakura means "cherry blossoms".

-- Miko: She acts as an priestess too as she and Cherry are seen many times trying to exorcise evil spirits.
+- Miko: She's actually a full-on priestess with strong spiritual power.
+She and Cherry are seen many times throughout the series trying to exorcise evil spirits.

 - Only One Name: Her full name is unknown, as she is only ever referred to as "Sakura".

 - Only Sane Woman: Compared to the other characters, she's actually calm (especially when Ataru is not around), wise, and mature.